tommasomoretti/nameless-analytics-client-side-tracker-configuration-variable/README.md

   <img width="1215" alt="Screenshot 2025-01-19 alle 11 52 58" src="https://github.com/user-attachments/assets/eba09d94-33ad-4ffe-b38f-51aa9ae46cb2" />

+In this configuration, if a user lands on the website from whatever source, do not interact with the banner, change page and only then give consent, the source has lost due to:
+- Missaing tracking on first page because of analytics_consent is not expressed (still denied)
+- Tracking presents on second page.
+The source is calculated upon ```document.referral``` and the referral of a second page is the website domain itself.

-The tracking accuracy for acquisitions parameters can be adjusted as needed:
+The tracking accuracy for acquisitions option can be adjusted as needed:

 <img width="818" alt="Screenshot 2025-01-16 alle 14 05 04" src="https://github.com/user-attachments/assets/38b03793-384a-485a-b946-12185db86f6c" />

 - Standard: the tracker will use the current document.referrer values and campaign parameters of the page as source and campaign parameters.

-  Example: If a user gives consent on the second page viewed (current document.referrer = ""), the source and campaign parameter values will be "".
+  Example: If a user gives consent on the second page viewed (current ```document.referrer``` = website domain), the source and campaign parameter values will be null.

 - Enhanced: the tracker will save and update a temporary JavaScript cookie, storing the latest, not "" document.referrer values, source and campaign parameters.

-  Example: If a user gives consent on the second page viewed (current document.referrer = ""), the source and campaign parameter values will be taken from the cookie saved on the first page.
+  Example: If a user gives consent on the second page viewed (current ```document.referrer``` = website domain), the source and campaign parameter values will be taken from the cookie saved on the first page.

 #### Do not respect consent mode
-If ```respect_consent_mode``` is disabled, all events are tracked.
+If ```respect_consent_mode``` is disabled, all events are tracked regardless user consents.

+However the user_id (if present), client_id and session_id can be anonimize when analytics_consent id denied or not expressed (GA$ BigQuery export style when consent is denied)

 The tracking anonimization can be adjusted as needed: